gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 There is another competitor of Flyway: Liquibase.

-I have in vestigated Liquibase long time ago and I saw recently that the Oracle SQLcl client supports Liquibase.
+I have investigated Liquibase long time ago and I saw recently that the Oracle SQLcl client supports Liquibase.
 I still prefer Flyway because it is so much easier to understand and use.
 And it handles PL/SQL code so much better.